assafY/api-v1-client-csharp/README.md

-#Blockchain API library (C#, .NET Core, v1)
+# Blockchain API library (C#, .NET Core, v1)

 An official C# (.NET Core) library for interacting with the Blockchain.info API.

-##Latest changes
+## Latest changes

 This library is a migration of the original .NET library to .NET Core.
 Some models and namespaces have been modified.
 Most notably:

-* All models previously under the `Info.Blockchain.Api.BlockExplorer` namespace have been moved to `Info.Blockchain.Api.Data`
+* All models have been moved to `Info.Blockchain.Api.Data`
-* The client, excpetion and helper classes under the root namespace have been moved to `Info.Blockchain.Api.Client`
+* The client, exception and helper classes under the root namespace have been moved to `Info.Blockchain.Api.Client`
 * `CreateWallet.cs`, which previously contained the CreateWallet response and request models, was split into two separate models and moved to the `Data` namespace
-* The `Info.Blockchain.Api.CreateWaller` namespace was removed, the `WalletCreator.cs` class moved to `Info.Blockchain.Api.Wallet`
+* The `Info.Blockchain.Api.CreateWallet` namespace was removed, the `WalletCreator.cs` class moved to `Info.Blockchain.Api.Wallet`
 * `BlockchainApiHelper.cs` was changed to `ApiHelper.cs`
 *  `TransactionPusher.cs` under `Info.Blockchain.Api.PushTx` was changed to `TransactionBroadcaster.cs`

-##Getting started
+## Getting started

 The library requires requires .NET Core 1.1.
 It is possible to use this library with the .NET Framework by editing `Info.Blockchain.Api.csproj`